VamsiU987/ros_camera/README.md

 ## Troubleshooting

-### Camera works in Cheese but not in the publisher (Linux VM)
+### Linux / VirtualBox Webcam Issue

-On some Linux VirtualBox setups, the webcam may not initialize correctly for OpenCV-based applications.
+In some Linux virtual machine setups, the webcam may not initialize correctly for OpenCV even though it works in applications like *Cheese*.

-Run this once to initialize the camera:
+Run the following command **once** to initialize the camera:

 ```bash
 ffplay -loglevel quiet -t 1 /dev/video0
 ```

-Then re-run the publisher.
+Then restart the publisher node.

+To avoid repeating this manually, you may create a shell alias.

-### No camera available
+### No Webcam Available

-If the webcam cannot be opened, the publisher automatically falls back to generating synthetic images.
+If no webcam is detected, the publisher automatically switches to synthetic image generation.
+The rest of the pipeline continues to work normally.

 ---

 ## Notes

-- This project uses `std_msgs/ByteMultiArray` to transmit JPEG-encoded image data.
+- Image data is transmitted using `std_msgs/ByteMultiArray` with JPEG-encoded frames.
-- The subscriber includes robust handling to support different ROS Python data representations, particularly on Windows and virtualized environments.
+- The subscriber includes robust handling for different ROS Python message representations, ensuring compatibility across Linux, macOS, and Windows.
-- The system is intended as a simple demonstration and is not optimized for high-throughput or large-scale deployments.
+- The project is intended as a clear and simple demonstration of ROS 2 inter-node communication and image processing.